-The courtesy lamp lights when:
+The dome lamp lights when:

-- any door is opened. - the instrument panel dimmer switch is held up until the courtesy lamps come on. - any of the remote entry controls are pressed and the ignition is OFF.
+- any door is opened. - the instrument panel dimmer switch is rotated up until the courtesy lamps come on. - # # - the remote entry UNLOCK control is pressed and the ignition is OFF.

-With the ignition key in the ACC or ON position, the reading lamp can be turned on by pressing the rocker control.
+With the ignition key in the OFF, ACC or RUN position, the reading lamp on the dome lamp can be turned on by pressing the control.